Analytics206/project_template/docs/0-dev_notes.md

 # NEW PROJECT NAME Development Notes

-## This document contains developer notes and reminders for ongoing work on the ArXiv pipeline project.
+## This document contains developer notes and reminders for ongoing work on the NEW PROJECT NAME project.

 ## To-Do Items